applepassion4/Project3/README.md

  *  One of the reasons we chose to take a closer look at personal food consumption in this project is because it can be easy to overeat and it can be hard to know what the proper intake levels should be for a single meal.
 *  Also, when making food at home it can be hard to measure your food intake.
 To combat the issue of inproper intake levels we created a menu page as a place to showcase nutritional recipes people can make at home, along with helping people gain a better understanding of what a proper balanced meal consists of.

+- Final Database: rescue_angels_db, with three collections:
+  * cat_breeds - used for sunburst map visualization
+  * dog_breeds - used for sunburst map visualization
+  * final_data - used for interactive mapping visualizations

 ### News
  * Shows the food insecurity rates (total & child) due to covid-19 for multiple years.
 This page shows a map view of every county for all states in the Unted States.